 The Belmont County Juvenile Court travels throughout the county presenting "mock" proceedings in cooperation with all public and private schools.
 The mock hearings are a dramatization of actual court cases previously heard by the Court.
 Juvenile probationers agree to participate in the mock trials and provide valuable insight from their experiences in an open discussion forum following the mock presentation.
-The juveniles can tell their "stories" and make a connection to their peers.
+The juveniles can tell their "stories" and connect with their peers.